Kado2/EDA_videogames_sales_-_industry_data-1980_2024-/README.md

 ### 3. 💰 Sales Analysis (Market Metrics)
 * **File:** `03_Sales_Analysis.ipynb`
 * **Description:** Uses the data subset with valid sales volumes (approx. 18k records).
 Consciously isolated from years with higher statistical noise, this analysis focuses on commercial success metrics, regional breakdowns (North America, Europe, Japan), and the impact of individual titles on the global market.
+* **Key Findings:**
+  * **Success Formulas:** When analyzing the highest-grossing consoles historically, their commercial success is not evenly distributed but relies heavily on a handful of mainstream genres (Action, Sports, and Shooters) that drive the vast majority of sales.
+  * **Western Synergy:** North American and European markets show nearly identical behaviors, historically dominated by *Sports*, *Action*, and *Shooter* genres.
+  * **The Japanese Market:** Japan stands out as an isolated ecosystem that breaks the Western trend, with *Role-Playing* (RPG) games being its most successful genre.

 ## 🛠️ Tools & Technologies
 * **Language:** Python